ExPLoit: Extracting Private Labels in Split Learning: Preliminaries

 \end{itemize}

-\textbf{Privacy Objectives:} There are two key privacy objectives that split learning aims to achieve: \begin{itemize} \item \emph{Input privacy:} The label owner should not be able to infer the input owner's private inputs $\{x_i\}$.
+\textbf{Privacy Objectives:} There are two key privacy objectives that split learning aims to achieve: \begin{enumerate} \item \emph{Input privacy:} The label owner should not be able to infer the input owner's private inputs $\{x_i\}$.